Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 Run `grunt` to automatically regenerate the documentation in addition to compiling the code.
 You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).

-Sometimes this seems to cache or not work, in this case try running `grunt yui`.
+Run `grunt yui` to regenerate documentation without recompiling the code.
+If you notice the page not updating, try deleting the `reference/` folder and running the command again.

 Run `grunt requirejs:yuidoc_theme` if you have made changes to the core JS files behind the yuidoc reference page (not inline documentation changes to src).
 This regenerates the templates, then run `grunt yui` to regenerate the referenced based on the updated theme.